Missouri vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Missouri Performance Insights

-- The Tigers' +59 scoring differential (outscoring opponents by 5.4 points per game) is a result of scoring 75.5 points per game (179th in college basketball) while allowing 70.1 per contest (159th in college basketball).
+- The Tigers' +59 scoring differential (outscoring opponents by 5.4 points per game) is a result of scoring 75.5 points per game (179th in college basketball) while giving up 70.1 per contest (159th in college basketball).

+- The 32.5 rebounds per game Missouri averages rank 327th in the country, and are 4.4 fewer than the 36.9 its opponents grab per contest.

+- Missouri makes 9.6 three-pointers per game (34th in college basketball), three more than its opponents (6.6).

+- Missouri has committed 3.4 fewer turnovers per game than its opponents, averaging 10.8 (92nd in college basketball play) while forcing 14.2 (63rd in college basketball).

+- The Fighting Illini have a +152 scoring differential, topping opponents by 15.2 points per game.
+They're putting up 79.4 points per game, 85th in college basketball, and are allowing 64.2 per contest to rank 39th in college basketball.

-- Missouri grabs 32.5 rebounds per game (327th in college basketball) while conceding 36.9 per contest to its opponents.
-It is outrebounded by 4.4 boards per game.
+- Illinois averages 44.8 rebounds per game (fifth in college basketball) while conceding 33.9 per contest to opponents.
+It outrebounds opponents by 10.9 boards per game.

-- The Tigers rank 139th in college basketball by averaging 97.2 points per 100 possessions on offense, and defensively are 207th in college basketball, allowing 90.3 points per 100 possessions.

-- Missouri has won the turnover battle on average this season, committing 10.8 per game (92nd in college basketball action) while forcing 14.2 (63rd in college basketball).
+- Illinois has typically lost the turnover battle this season, committing 12.3 per game (220th in college basketball) while forcing 9.3 (350th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.